jfir/jfir.github.io/_posts/2022-12-30-Data Science SQL Interview Practice Questions.md

 ---

-** Q12: Write a query to find the customers who have placed orders in every month of the year.
+<b> Q12: Write a query to find the customers who have placed orders in every month of the year</b>

 <details>
   <summary>A12:</summary>